Laurus

 About

+"Laurus" is a grand narrative about the Orthodox worldview in medieval times and the life of a man who spends his entire life atoning for sin and gradually transforms into a saint.
 Multimedia solutions have expanded the palette of narrative tools: projections are used as a tool to outline non-existent architectural elements or landscapes, as a way to demonstrate maps and historical references, and also as an independent source of light.

 Concept